 Salem is a rare first name for males but a very popular surname for all people (#5019 out of 150436, Top 3%).
 (2000 U.S. Census)

 Below is a graphed comparison of the popularity of Salem and affiliated names.
-Prominent related forms of Salem (outside Top 1000) are Solomon (#380 the previous year), Soloman and Sol.
-Variants like Salomone are seldom used.
-Adoption of these boy names reached its apex during 1880-1889 (usage of 0.5003%) and is now significantly lower (usage 0.2067%, 58.7% less), with the version Sol becoming less fashionable.
-Solomon (#380) is the most trendy baby name in this list, and there is also a resurgence in baby name popularity for this name.
+Prominent related forms of Salem (outside Top 1000) are Solomon (#380 2 years ago), Soloman and Sol.
+Other variants, like Salomone, are seldom used.
+Adoption of these relations of Salem was common during 1880-1889 (average #499) and is somewhat less today (#793, 58.7% less), with the version Sol becoming less fashionable.
+Solomon has been the most prominent.
 (Top 1000 Birth Names Records, 2014)